qiime2/docs/source/tutorials/sample-classifier.rst

 "Maturity Index" prediction
 ---------------------------

-.. note:: This analysis currently works best for comparing groups that are sampled fairly evenly across time (the category used for regression).
+.. note:: This analysis currently works best for comparing groups that are sampled fairly evenly across time (the column used for regression).
 Datasets that contain groups sampled sporadically at different times are not supported, and users should either filter out those samples or “bin” them with other groups prior to using this visualizer.
 .. note:: This analysis will only work on data sets with a large sample size, particularly in the "control" group, and with sufficient biological replication at each time point.

-This method calculates a "microbial maturity" index from a regression model trained on feature data to predict a given continuous metadata category, e.g., to predict a subject's age as a function of microbiota composition.
+This method calculates a "microbial maturity" index from a regression model trained on feature data to predict a given continuous metadata column, e.g., to predict a subject's age as a function of microbiota composition.
 This method is different from standard supervised regression because it quantifies the relative rate of change over time in two or more groups.
-The model is trained on a subset of control group samples, then predicts the category value for all samples.
+The model is trained on a subset of control group samples, then predicts the column value for all samples.
 This visualization computes maturity index z-scores (MAZ) to compare relative "maturity" between each group, as described in `Sathish et al. 2014`_.
-This method was designed to predict between-group differences in intestinal microbiome development by age, so ``category`` should typically be a measure of time.
+This method was designed to predict between-group differences in intestinal microbiome development by age, so ``column`` should typically be a measure of time.
 Other types of continuous metadata gradients might be testable, as long as two or more different "treatment" groups are being compared *with a large number of biological replicates* in the "control" group and treatment groups are sampled at the same "states" (time or position on gradient) for comparison.
 However, we do not necessarily recommend *or offer technical support* for unusual approaches.

 Here we will compare microbial maturity between vaginally born and cesarean-delivered infants as a function of age in the ECAM dataset.